10 Machine-to-Free-Weight Swaps to Improve Your Strength Gains

 11 Exercises the Best Trainers Won’t Do

-MACHINE: SHOULDER RAISE.
-FREE-WEIGHT VERSION: LATERAL DUMBBELL RAISE
+REPLACE SHOULDER RAISE MACHINE WITH LATERAL DUMBBELL RAISE

 Performing shoulder raises with dumbbells allows you to alter the movement to make it easier on your shoulder joint, says personal trainer Mark Nutting.
 HOW TO DO THEM: Grasp a dumbbell in each hand and stand with your palms together in front of your thighs with your elbows slightly bent.
 Raise your arms up and out to the sides until your elbows are at shoulder height; pause and return to the starting position.
 “The position should be more ‘thumbs up’ and closer in toward the body,” says Nutting.
 “Positioning them a little in front of the shoulder is also easier on the shoulder joint.”
 Repeat 12 to 15 times.